mooncake82/openweathermAPP/README.md

 * Humidity
 * Chance of Rain

 >**Things you should know**: after finding out that [DarkSky](https://darksky.net/dev) is  no longer accepting new signups, I looked for another free weather API and *OpenWeather* seems to be very poplar among the dev commumity so I gave it go.
 There's an issue though, the <u>JSON is not returning the chance of rain</u>.
-I looked a lot for this issue and I could not find a clear answer: it seems this prop. is optional or it could be provided only with the business version.
+I looked a lot for this issue and I could not find a clear answer: it seems this prop. is optional or it comes only with the business version.
 Even the day/hour *forecastAPI* does not return this prop.

 ## Requirements